jeremycline/jcline.org/_drafts/2021-05-28-hdr-in-linux-p2.md

 the
 [playbin](https://gstreamer.freedesktop.org/documentation/playback/playbin.html)
-plugin, which GStreamer describes as an "everything-in-one" abstraction for a audio and video player, which makes sense.
+plugin, which GStreamer describes as an "everything-in-one" abstraction for a audio and video player.

 Since Totem is all about wiring up a user interface to the GStreamer playbin plugin, GStreamer needs to be HDR-aware.
+Totem uses GTK and Clutter-GTK to create the user interface, so those libraries are also something we should examine.

-## GStreamer
+# GStreamer

 Based on the GStreamer documentation all the necessary features appear to already be implemented for HDR video playback.